Estadio Centenario

+The Estadio Centenario ([estaðjo θentenaɾjo]; lit.
+'Centenary Stadium', named after the centenary of Uruguay's Constitution) is an association football stadium in Montevideo, Uruguay.
+Located in the Parque Batlle neighbourhood, it is owned by the Montevideo Department.

-Estadio Centenario is a stadium in the Parque Batlle of Montevideo, Uruguay, used primarily for football.
-The stadium was built between 1929 and 1930 to host the inaugural 1930 FIFA World Cup, as well as to commemorate the centenary of Uruguay's first constitution.
+The stadium was built between 1929 and 1930 to host the inaugural 1930 FIFA World Cup.
 It is listed by FIFA as one of the football world's classic stadiums.
-On July 18, 1983, it was declared by FIFA as the first Historical Monument of World Football, to this day the only building to achieve this recognition worldwide.
+On 18 July 1983, it was declared by FIFA as the first Historical Monument of World Football, to this day the only building to achieve this recognition worldwide.

 Estadio Centenario is the national stadium of Uruguay and the primary home of their national football team.
-Uruguay has always been a threat when playing in their home stadium, consistently beating top teams.
-Even the top ranked Brazil national football team has only managed three wins in 20 attempts; two were official matches during 2010 and 2018 World Cup qualification, but one was Uruguay's heaviest defeat at the stadium, when they lost 4–0 to Brazil in 2009.
+Even the top-ranked Brazil national football team has only managed three wins in 20 attempts; two were official matches during 2010 and 2018 World Cup qualification, but one was Uruguay's heaviest defeat at the stadium when they lost 4–0 to Brazil in 2009.

 History

 The construction of the Centenario is one of the most important stages in the development of sports in South America and international football.
 It was built especially for the 1930 FIFA World Cup, by immigrant workers in a record time of nine months.
 Its name originates from the 100-year-celebration of the ratification of the first Constitution of Uruguay.

 Initially, all World Cup matches were to be played in the Centenario.
-However, heavy rains in Montevideo delayed construction of the stadium, so that several matches had to be played in the Pocitos Stadium of Club Atlético Peñarol, and the Parque Central of Club Nacional de Football.
-It was inaugurated on July 18, 1930, with a match between Uruguay and Peru; the Celeste won 1–0 with a goal by Hector "Manco" Castro.
+However, heavy rains in Montevideo delayed construction of the stadium, so that several matches had to be played in the Pocitos Stadium of C.A.
+Peñarol, and the Parque Central of Club Nacional de Football.
+It was inaugurated on 18 July 1930, with a match between Uruguay and Peru; the Celeste won 1–0 with a goal by Hector "Manco" Castro.

 The final match of the inaugural World Cup matched Uruguay and Argentina, with Uruguay winning 4–2.
 Since then, the Centenario has been the scene of Copa América (1942, 1956, 1967, 1995), three South American Youth Championships (1979, 2003, 2015), a South American Under-17 Football Championship (1999) and 1980 Mundialito.

 In 2021, the Centenario was selected as host of the Copa Libertadores and Copa Sudamericana finals.
 The stadium was renovated to prepare for those matches.
-The total cost of the works was $6 million, and included the renovation of the grandstands, bathrooms, VIP boxes, and press boxes, along with a new illumination system and new pitch.
+The total cost of the works was $6 million and included the renovation of the grandstands, bathrooms, VIP boxes, and press boxes, along with a new illumination system and new pitch.